If you don’t know how OASI works, please read my first article in this series, How Social Security Works.

 The easiest way to solve this problem without changing the way Social Security works is to raise taxes.

-We can remove the cap on Social Security Wages, but this will be impossible to do politically because only 15% above $75,000 annual income counts for benefits.
+We can remove the cap on Social Security Wages, but this will be impossible to do politically because only 15% of the taxes you pay on income above $75,000 annual income counts for benefits.
 It also won’t solve the problem.
 Have fun.

 We can increase taxes on the middle class.
 The problem is that someone who makes $50,000 per year is already paying an effective tax rate of 13.4% for retirement benefits which only add up to 25% of their salary, which is not enough to live on.
 Increasing taxes on the median household, without increasing their benefits, for a program which already doesn’t pay enough for them to survive in retirement to a level which will save our current system is political Kryptonite.